LisaBaetsle/modern-javascript-application/README.md

 ## Details

 Day 1 - Refactor
 Reorganize (refactor) the code in as many functions as you can.

+Day 2 - JavaScript Modules
+Divide your code into multiple files for better organization, and import/export things (functions, variables, classes) from one file to another.

+Day 3 - Modules and the Browser
+Use the bundler webpack to bundle your JavaScript files.

+Day 4 - Package Manager
+Get to know the package manager npm (Node Package Manager).

 ## Tech/Framework used